Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 ![ACA Architecture](./../../img/aca-architecture.png)

 1. Open a new browser tab and navigate to the link below.
-You will be prompted to login.
+You may be prompted to login.
     ``` title=""
     https://portal.azure.com/#browse/resourcegroups
     ```

-1. **Sign in** → Use the `Username` and `Password` from the "Azure Credentials" section in your Skillable Lab instructions panel.
+1. **Sign in** → If prompted, use the `Username` and `Password` from the "Azure Credentials" section in your Skillable Lab instructions panel.
 1. You may be presented with a "Welcome to Microsoft Azure" screen.
 Click **Cancel** (to dismiss it) or click **Get Started** (to take an introductory tour of the Azure Portal).
 1. You should be taken directly to the Resource Groups page for your subscription.
     - You should see an `rg-AITOUR` resource.
 This was created for you and contains all the resources needed to build and deploy your RAG-based copilot.
 1. **Click** `rg-AITOUR` to visit the Resource Group overview page.
-    - **Check:** Deployments (under "Essentials") - You should see: *35 succeeded*.
+    - **Check:** Deployments (look under "Essentials") - You should see: *35 succeeded*.
     - **Check:** Resources (in Overview) - You should see: *15 resources*.

 !!! task "Leave the Azure Portal open on this tab.
 We'll revisit it later."